FrontBack Scanner · Application Help

 Bed (left).
 A live preview of the glass.
 Every photo the app finds gets an amber box, a filename tag, and its own handles.
 Everything here is clickable and draggable.

 Sidebar (right).
-Output settings (name, resolution, color, back suffix, folder), the draw-side switch, the Scan button, one row per region, and thumbnails of what you just saved.
+Output settings (name, start number, resolution, color, back suffix, folder), the draw-side switch, the Scan button, one row per region, and thumbnails of what you just saved.

 Zoom cluster (bottom-right of the bed).
 Reads FIT at rest and shows the zoom percentage while you are in close.